joakimAbdinurIusuf/HTML-CSS-CV-Project/README.md

 # HTML-CSS-CV-Project
-A CV (not complete) built with HTML and CSS for learning purposes
+A CV (not complete) built with HTML and CSS for learning purposes.